Predictive text: Example

 The system updates the display as each keypress is entered, to show the most probable entry.
 In this example, prediction reduced the number of button presses from five to three.
 The effect is even greater with longer words and those composed of letters later in each key's sequence.

-A dictionary-based predictive system is based on hope that the desired word is in the dictionary.
+A dictionary-based predictive system is based on the hope that the desired word is in the dictionary.
 That hope may be misplaced if the word differs in any way from common usage—in particular, if the word is not spelled or typed correctly, is slang, or is a proper noun.
 In these cases, some other mechanism must be used to enter the word.
 Furthermore, the simple dictionary approach fails with agglutinative languages, where a single word does not necessarily represent a single semantic entity.

 Companies and products

 Predictive text is developed and marketed in a variety of competing products, such as Nuance Communications's T9.
 Other products include Motorola's iTap; Eatoni Ergonomic's LetterWise (character, rather than word-based prediction); WordWise (word-based prediction without a dictionary); EQ3 (a QWERTY-like layout compatible with regular telephone keypads); Prevalent Devices's Phraze-It; Xrgomics' TenGO (a six-key reduced QWERTY keyboard system); Adaptxt (considers language, context, grammar and semantics); Lightkey (a predictive typing software for Windows); Clevertexting (statistical nature of the language, dictionaryless, dynamic key allocation); and Oizea Type (temporal ambiguity); Intelab's Tauto; WordLogic's Intelligent Input Platform™ (patented, layer-based advanced text prediction, includes multi-language dictionary, spell-check, built-in Web search); Google's Gboard.